mjmassicotte/Latin-101/hw2.md

-Compose a verb in the perfect tense.
-Determine active or passive. singular or plural for the subject.
-If passive, agreeing gender in the endings of the 4th principle part loved. singular, third person, perfect (complete), indicative, active !amauit! was loved. perfect passive, singular. feminine. indicative. !amata sunt! sent. singular, perfect active, indicative, third. !misit!
+loved. singular, third person, perfect (complete), indicative, active !amauit! was loved. perfect passive, singular. feminine. indicative. !amata sunt! sent. singular, perfect active, indicative, third. !misit!